 Smoked Sea Salt and Pepper(to taste - you can use normal salt)

-Marinade the salmon by mixing the olive oil, lemon juice, bloomed saffron, smoked sea salt, pepper and garlic and pouring it over the fish.
-Massage the marinade into the fillets.
-Cover and place in the fridge for a minimum of 1 hr.
+Mix olive oil, lemon juice, bloomed saffron, honey, smoked sea salt, pepper and garlic and pour it over fish.
+Massage the marinade into the fish. then pleace fish flesh side down into marinade.
+Cover and place in fridge for a minimum of 12 hrs.
 I find the best results are to marinade the salmon for 2 nights.

-The night before, wash the rice in cold water until the water runs clear.
-Then place the rice with 1 tbsp of salt in a bowl and pour in cold water to cover up to 2 inches above the rice.
-Leave to soak overnight.
+Wash the rice in cold water until the water runs clear.
+Then place with 1 tbsp of salt in a bowl and pour in cold water to cover with 2 inches clear above the rice.
+Soak overnight.

 Wash all the herbs and spring onions.
-Remove all the tough woody stems from the herbs and cut the spring onions to remove the green ends for the polo.
+Remove tough woody stems from the herbs and cut the spring onions to remove the green ends.
 In batches, pulse the herbs and spring onion ends in a food processor until they are finely chopped.
-Place the greens in a bowl until you are ready to add to the rice.
+Place in a bowl until ready to use.

 Fill a large non-stick saucepan with approximately 1.5 litres of water and 1 tbsp of salt.
-Bring the water to a boil.
-Drain the rice and then add to the saucepan.
-Gently stir the rice to make sure it does not stick to the pan.
-Every minute give the rice a gentle stir and take a grain of rice and check the texture - either between your fingers or using your teeth.
-What you want is the rice to be soft on the outer layer but still firm in the centre.
-It can take any time from 3 to 7 minutes with the quantity of rice in this recipe.
+Bring the water to boil.
+Drain rice and add to the saucepan.
+Gently stir the rice to make sure it does not stick to the pan. cook rice until al-dente.

-Once the parboiled rice reaches the correct texture, stir in the chopped greens, turn the heat off and immediately drain the rice in a colander or sieve.
+Stir in herbs and greens, turn heat off and immediately drain rice in a colander or sieve.
 Sprinkle a little cold water on the rice to halt the cooking process.
 Taste the rice - if it is very salty then rinse the rice further with a little water.

-Place the empty saucepan on your stove.
+Place the empty saucepan on stove.
 Add 2 tbsp of oil.
 Add 1 tbsp of the bloomed saffron to the saucepan and mix with the oil to distribute evenly.
-To make your rice tahdig spoon about a 1-inch layer of rice into the saucepan and gently stir to mix with the saffron oil to ensure colour is distributed evenly.
-Be careful not to break the grains.
-Then pat the rice down flat with the spoon.
+To make rice tahdig spoon about a 1-inch layer of rice into the saucepan and gently stir to mix with the saffron oil to ensure colour is distributed evenly.
+Pat down flat with spoon.

-Reserve about 5 tbsp of rice and layer the rest into a gentle sloping pyramid shape in the saucepan, drizzling the garlic butter on each layer of rice spooned in.
-Mix the reserved rice with the remaining saffron water and then spread on top of the rice in the saucepan.
+Reserve 5 tbsp of rice and layer rest into a gentle sloping pyramid shape in the saucepan, drizzling garlic butter on each layer of rice spooned in.
+Mix reserved rice with remaining saffron water and then spread on top of the rice.
 Pour any remaining saffron water over the rice.
 Poke 5 holes, evenly distributed, into the rice to the bottom of the pan with the end of a spoon.

-Place your glass lid on the sauce pan and turn the heat to the highest setting.
-Once you start to see steam rise from the rice (your glass lid will start to get clear from the steam and droplets of water will start to form on the lid - it is perfectly fine to have a little look under the lid now and again to check the steam situation) lower the heat to the minimum flame or equivalent on your cooker.
-Cover the lid with a tea towel (making sure it is not a fire risk) and replace the lid on the saucepan.
+Place glass lid on saucepan over high heat.
+Once steam rises from rice lower heat to the minimum flame or equivalent.
+Cover the lid with a tea towel (making sure it is not a fire risk) and place on saucepan.
 Allow to steam for a minimum of 45 mins to get a crunchy and thick layer of tahdig.

-Take the salmon out of the fridge to come up to room temperature prior to cooking.
+Remove salmon from fridge to come to room temperature prior to cooking.

 Heat grill to high.
 Place the fish in a shallow baking dish, then grill for 5 to 7 mins until cooked through, but still a little pink in the centre, cover and set aside.

-I wanted a quick version of this dish for my family, one that I could cook up during the week with the last pathetic looking onions, potatoes and tomatoes in my vegetable drawer before my weekly trip to the supermarket.
-So instead of using the traditional method of cooking Estamboli Polo by draining the rice after par-boiling, I used the kateh method by boiling and steaming the rice without draining the water.
-The resulting rice is not as elegant as our traditional polo recipes but it is delicious, quick and involves less washing up.
-Also it still creates tahdig – the crispy rice at the bottom of the pot, which I guess is what most people want to hear!
+I wanted a quick version of this dish for my family.
+Instead of using the traditional method of cooking Estamboli Polo by draining the rice after par-boiling, I used the kateh method.
+Simply boiling and steaming the rice without draining the water.
+The resulting rice is delicious, quick and involves less washing up.
+Also it still creates tahdig – the crispy rice at the bottom of the pot.

 An easy-cook vegetarian rice with potatoes, tomatoes, onions